justanhduc/task-spooler/README.md

   -p [id]  show the pid of the job.
 Last run if not specified.
   -o [id]  show the output file.
 Of last job run, if not specified.
   -i [id]  show job information.
 Of last job run, if not specified.
+  -a [id]  show job label.
+Of last job run, if not specified.
   -s [id]  show the job state.
 Of the last added, if not specified.
   -r [id]  remove a job.
 The last added, if not specified.
   -w [id]  wait for a job.
 The last added, if not specified.